freeCodeCamp/guide/src/pages/articles/miscellaneous/learn-about-html-entities/index.md

 `<` can be written as `&lt;` while `>` can be written as `&gt;` and they will render as expected in the browser.

-A full listing of HTML entities for other reserved characters and characters not in your keyboard such as © and ∑ can be found at [https://dev.w3.org/html5/html-author/charref](https://dev.w3.org/html5/html-author/charref).
+A full listing of HTML entities for other reserved characters and characters not in your keyboard such as © and ∑ can be found at <a href='https://dev.w3.org/html5/html-author/charref' target='_blank' rel='nofollow'>https://dev.w3.org/html5/html-author/charref</a>.